On this page

 Google BigQuery

-You can set up recurring syncs of your Amplitude event data to BigQuery through the Amplitude UI, or manually start a sync of your historical data.
-This article outlines the process for connecting your Amplitude and BigQuery accounts, and then syncing your data.
+Set up recurring syncs of your Amplitude event data to BigQuery through the Amplitude UI, or manually start a sync of your historical data.
+This article describes connecting your Amplitude and BigQuery accounts, then syncing your data.

 Considerations

-• To help save usage costs for your queries, Amplitude partitions the events table by the date of event_time.
-See the BigQuery docs for more information about table partitioning.
+• To help save query costs, Amplitude partitions the events table by the date of event_time.
+Refer to the BigQuery docs for more information about table partitioning.

 • Amplitude runs a daily integrity check for your exports.
-Each day, in the background, it checks the number of events exported over the last few days.
-If the number of events exported doesn't match the number of events that should have been exported, Amplitude automatically runs a backfill for that date.
+Each day, Amplitude checks the number of events exported over the last few days.
+If the count doesn't match the expected count, Amplitude automatically runs a backfill for that date.

-• It's possible to export duplicate events, especially if there is a backfill for a set of already-exported data.
-To help with this, Amplitude creates a table function within the provided dataset named deduplicated_<appid>.
+• Duplicate event exports can occur, especially during a backfill of already-exported data.
+To help with this, Amplitude creates a table function in the provided dataset named deduplicated_<appid>.
 This table function provides a deduplicated view of the data.

 • Depending on your company's network policy, you may need to add the following IP addresses to your allowlist to allow Amplitude's servers to access your BigQuery instance: